What causes headaches?

 - Illness.
 An infection, cold or fever can bring on a sudden headache

 - Genetics.
 Headaches may run in the family

 - Environmental factors such as the weather, noise, strong odours, strong lighting and cigarette smoke

 - Emotional or physical stress in tension headaches

 - Certain foods and drinks.
 Examples include caffeine, alcohol, MSG, nitrites, aspartame and chocolate

-According to the Department of Neurology at the National Neuroscience Institute, it is important to exclude sinister causes of headache, including brain tumours, brain infection or vascular malformations, when headaches are persistent, or have a different character from previous headaches.
+According to the Department of Neurology, National Neuroscience Institute (NNI), a member of the SingHealth group, it is important to exclude sinister causes of headache, including brain tumours, brain infection or vascular malformations, when headaches are persistent, or have a different character from previous headaches.
 If sinister causes are excluded, persistent headaches are often related to poor lifestyle.
 Measures to reduce stress, having physical exercise and establishing a regular sleep cycle are often helpful in such cases.